oauthstuff/draft-oauth-rar/main.md

 * For every authorization details object without a `locations` element: the authorization server treats it as applicable to all resources, i.e. it assigns this authorization details object to the access token.
-* For every authorization details object with a `locations` element: the authorization server adds this object to the access token, if at least one of one `locations` values excactly matches the `resource` parameter value.
+* For every authorization details object with a `locations` element: the authorization server adds this object to the access token, if at least one of the `locations` values exactly matches the `resource` parameter value.
 The authorization server MUST compare both values using an exact byte match of the string values.

 This shall be illustrated using an example.